 Looking at each other with a “what do we do now?” look, it was obviously time for Plan B. And so we called the number on the Good Sam Roadside Assistancecard we had just purchased less than a week before.
 I even think I might have held my breath while waiting for the call to go through.

 We were shocked.
 We immediately were connected with someone very knowledgeable about RV’s – she asked what type of unit we had, length, weight etc. and the exact location that we were sitting in.

 “Are you and family safe, sir?”

 We assured her we were and within less than 20 minutes a Tire Repair Tow Truck arrived, jacked up the trailer and put on our spare.
-We were cautioned, however to get a new tire as we were now travelling without a spare and upon arrival in PEI at 4 a.m., we made arrangements to do exactly that.
+We were cautioned, however, to get a new tire as we were now traveling without a spare and upon arrival in PEI at 4 a.m., we made arrangements to do exactly that.

 I won’t go into details here about our time on the Island.
 PEI is glorious in the summer and if you haven’t been, you really need to go.
 Our time there was way too short, and as all good things must come to an end, we packed up and with a brand new tire firmly installed on the Fifth Wheel, and all wheels balanced, we turned westward and bid our Island vacation a tearful goodbye.

 Well not really, but it sounds good doesn’t it? 🙂